Chesterfield News

 With numerous pathways to consider, the choices can feel overwhelming.
 Some may choose to continue their education by attending sixth form, college, or university, while others might opt to enter the workforce directly through full-time employment or apprenticeships.

-At a recent business roundtable, leaders from various training providers and companies in Chesterfield shared valuable insights and advice to help guide our young people in making informed decisions about their next steps.
+At a recent business roundtable hosted by Destination Chesterfield in collaboration with the Derbyshire Times, leaders from various training providers and companies in Chesterfield shared valuable insights and advice, to help guide our young people in making informed decisions about their next steps.

 Discover what our local businesses had to say below…